 I get scared to death that I over-explain or even over-simplify.

 Knowing God is the essential in life.
 I want my kids to grasp Him.
 When my daughter asks why did God make bad guys?
 And is the boy at school a bad guy, because he doesn’t know Jesus?
 I’m stumped.
 Maybe that sounds simple to some, but to me, that’s a very big question.
 I stumble through it, hoping she sees that we’re all sinners in need of Jesus.
 Hoping that she sees God didn’t make bad guys, but we choose our own paths.

 I wish there was a manual on this job—parenting—that I could tell her to turn to page one twenty four, and scroll my finger down the paragraphs to the exact right answer.

 And I think to myself…ahem…that’s what the Bible’s for!
 To teach and instruct.
 Written as clearly as possible, because it’s written by God.
 But the Bible’s just another book if it doesn’t have the quickening of the Holy Spirit.

 That’s the point for me as a parent.
 It’s the Holy Spirit who does the job of opening the eyes of understanding.

 2 Timothy 2:15 says, “Be diligent to present yourself approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth.”

 My job as a parent is to know my God.
-To study to show myself approved – to be ready to give an answer with meekness and fear.
-And my job is to pray through it all, to wait on the Lord to bring quickening to the understanding of my children.
+To study to show myself approved.
+To be ready to give an answer with meekness and fear.
+My job is to pray through it all, to wait on the Lord to bring quickening to the understanding of my children.

-And that’s what I’m doing with my children.
+I’m doing the same thing with my children.
 Passing on what I’ve learned.
-And as I place them in the hands of the Lord by faith, I have hope that they’re listening, that the Holy Spirit will teach them, softening their hearts and leading them to understanding.
+As I place them in the hands of the Lord by faith, I have hope that they’re listening, that the Holy Spirit will teach them, softening their hearts and leading them to understanding.
 That one day, they’ll be great in the Lord.
 Not because of me, but all because of Him.